gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For more info on using task property annotations, see the [user guide chapter](userguide/more_about_tasks.html#sec:task_input_output_annotations).

+#### Cache-safe mixed JVM language compilation

+In Gradle 3.5, projects that used both Java and another JVM language (like Groovy or Scala) would encounter problems when using the build cache.
+The class files created by multiple compilation tasks were all placed into the same output directory, which made determining the set of outputs to cache for each task difficult.

+Gradle now uses separate output directories for each JVM language.
+TODO: We should expand this since this is not specifically a build cache improvement.

 ### Parallel download of dependencies

 Gradle will now download dependencies from remote repositories in parallel.
 It will also make sure that if you build multiple projects in parallel (with `--parallel`) and that 2 projects try to download the same dependency at the same time, that dependency wouldn't be downloaded twice.